bcgov/pipeline-templates/tekton/README.md

     - `github-secret` is used for triggers.
 Can be left as is if triggers are not used.
     - `image-registry-username` and `image-registry-password` are the account credentials for your image registry.
 This could be **docker.io**, **quay.io**, **gcr.io** or any other docker compatible docker registry.
     - `ssh-key-path` is used to fetch your GitHub SSH credentials for Tekton git-clone task.
 Sometimes replacing the `<USER>` is sufficient, sometimes you might need to change the whole path to the key to match your workstation setup.
-(Here are some Github doc about [creating SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent))

    ```bash
    cat <<EOF >./overlays/secrets/secrets.ini